 \subsubsection{Alibaba Cluster Trace 2018 and 2020}

-Consistently with the preprocessing phase for Google Cloud Trace, we preprocessed the Alibaba Cluster Trace 2018 \cite{jiang2020characterizing} and 2020 \cite{weng2022mlaas}.
-The 2018 version includes the workload history for CPU and memory of about 4,000 machines in 8 days.
-The 2020 version is a longer trace of about two months from about 1,800 machines that contain over 6,500 GPUs.
-From this trace, we compile two datasets, one related to the CPU and memory usage and one for the GPU and GPU memory usage.
-As for the Google Cloud Trace, the average resource usage is aggregated in windows of 5 minutes each.
-Tasks that run only partially in the specified time interval are weighted with the fraction of time in which the task is running.
-Missing records are neglected for simplicity, and the data are scaled in the range [0, 1].
+The cluster trace 2018 (AC18) includes the workload history for CPU and memory utilisation of about 4,000 machines in eight consecutive days.
+The 2020 version (AC20) is a longer trace of around two months and 1,800 machines that contain over 6,500 GPUs.
+From this trace, we craft two datasets, one related to the CPU and memory usage and one for the GPU and GPU memory usage.
+We preprocess these traces with the same procedure we used for the Google traces.
+We obtain one dataset of roughly 2k data points per resource (CPU and CPU memory usage) for Alibaba 2018; and two datasets of roughly 14k data points per resource (GPU, CPU and their memory usage) for Alibaba 2020.